Last Updated on October 2, 2023 by Editorial Team

 “It was after my father was hit by the stroke that I first realized our world is actually full of letters, and that being unable to read them may cause a significant disadvantage in our daily lives,” he said.

 Identifying the need led him to gather a team of engineers and designers.
 He began interviewing and collecting feedback from his father and 5 other people with dyslexia.
 After several trials and errors, Keisuke finally developed the concept of OTON Glass.

 OTON Glassworks by uploading photos to the Raspberry Pi cloud system.
-With the help of OCR (Optical Character Recognition) engine in the cloud, the text is extracted.
+With the help of the OCR (Optical Character Recognition) engine in the cloud, the text is extracted.
 The extracted characters are then sent to the voice synthesis engine for conversion into voice data.
 The audio data is then downloaded and played through the earpiece.

 The product has already gone through various upgrades based on feedback collected from dyslexic users.
 Recent updates have shortened the duration gap between capturing text and replaying audio to 3 sec which was 15 sec in the initial prototypes.
 In 2016, the device was runner-up for the James Dyson Award, and it has also garnered attention at various other awards shows and in the media.

 An engineer, Maths expert, Online Tutor and animal rights activist.
 In more than 5+ years of my online teaching experience, I closely worked with many students struggling with dyscalculia and dyslexia.
 With the years passing, I learned that not much effort being put into the awareness of this learning disorder.
 Students with dyscalculia often misunderstood for having just a simple math fear.
 This is still an underresearched and understudied subject.
 I am also the founder of Smartynote -‘The notepad app for dyslexia’,